onionclove/ACG-repo/README.md

 Verify that signature on the recipient side using the sender’s signing public key before attempting decryption.
 This ensures the recipient can trust who sent the message or image and that it wasn’t altered in transit, while preserving confidentiality through the existing ECDH+AES encryption.
 Added safe fallback logic for key material types, handled blob construction correctly, and enforced abort-on-signature-failure to prevent tampered data from being processed.

+Jotish: Made it so that users don't need to manually insert the ip and port of the user they want to contact, backend automatically scans and resolves them.
+Logged in users also dynamically get assigned a port upon each login.

 Jerome & Craig: We added offline_users into the database so that we are able to differentiate between who is offline and online.